skatejs/bore/README.md

 mount(<div><span /></div>).all(HTMLSpanElement);
 ```

-Since custom elements are just extensions of HTML elements, you can do it in the sme exact way:
+Since custom elements are just extensions of HTML elements, you can do it in the same exact way:

 ```js
 class MyElement extends HTMLElement {};